anki-code/anki-code/README.md

     * [hist_format](https://github.com/anki-code/xontrib-hist-format) - Format xonsh history to post it to Github or another page.
     * [docker-xonsh-wrapper](https://github.com/anki-code/docker-xonsh-wrapper) - Wrap an app in docker container and catch the signals from docker using xonsh shell.
   * Portable:
     * [xonsh.AppImage](https://xon.sh/appimage.html) - is one Linux-portable executable file which contains both xonsh and Python.
+Also [on Alpine](https://github.com/xonsh/xonsh/discussions/4158#discussioncomment-462032).

 * [xxh](https://github.com/xxh/xxh) - Bring your favorite shell wherever you go through the ssh.